cjneely10/YAPIM/README.md

 # Yet Another PIpeline (Manager)

-(This repository is in development and is not ready for general usage)

 ## About

 YAPIM is a pipeline-generation tool for easily creating and running data analysis pipelines.